inveniosoftware/docs-invenio-rdm/docs/develop/architecture/runtime.md

 # Runtime architecture

-Invenio is at the core an application built on-top of the Flask web development framework, and fully understanding Invenio's architectural design requires you to understand core concepts from Flask which will briefly be covered here.
+At its core Invenio is an application built on-top of the Flask web development framework, and fully understanding Invenio's architectural design requires you to understand core concepts of Flask which will be covered in brief here.

 The Flask application is exposed via different *application interfaces* depending on if the application is running in a web server, CLI or job queue.